RubenPants/EvolvableRNN/README.md

 ## TODO

-* All games are trained with the wrong axis..
-(14 instead of 20, this has effects on the distance normalisation..)
-    Make game-config's layout fixed for each maze (i.e. axis, but not duration)

-* Fixed training-set spawn-order for experiment3

-* Enlarge spawning range of targets in experiment 3, being targets within the maze spaced at least 1meter from the boundaries and the player's position

-* Do only 20 versions for experiment3
+* Train only 20 versions for experiment3

-* GRU is still not able to find target in all of the cases (for example when target further than training distance..)
+* Monitor, only show the targets found and the next one (the one it's currently driving towards)

 * Analyze model complexity across the populations (proof that GRU doesn't need a complex genome to be able to solve the problem)

-* Evaluate on OpenAI's gym environment (e.g. MountainCarContinuous-v0) to compare on another task?
+* Evaluate on OpenAI's gym environment (e.g. MountainCarContinuous-v0) to compare on another task? --> Would deviate too much from thesis I think

 * Research: How long does the GRU remember?